 “James has impressed us with his depth of knowledge and grasp of this complex condition, and we are looking forward to working with him on his project over the summer.
 Our thanks, too, go to the Peninsula Medical Foundation, which is a valued supporter of our students and our research.”

-Peninsula Medical Foundation is a charity which supports local medical research
+The Peninsula Medical Foundation is a charity which supports local medical research and health-related students.

 “James and his research represent the sort of project we like to support – one which provides a student with a career-enhancing opportunity and which furthers local research.
 We wish him well with this exciting venture.”

 One in 25,000 people worldwide is affected by neurofibromatosis type 2 (NF2), a condition where the loss of a tumour suppressor called Merlin results in multiple tumours in the brain and nervous system.

 Sufferers may experience 20 to 30 tumours at any one time and such numbers often lead to hearing loss, disability and eventually death.
 Currently, the only available effective therapies are repeated invasive surgery or radiotherapy aimed at one tumour at a time and which are unlikely to eradicate all the tumours in one go.
 NF2 can affect any family, regardless of past history, through gene mutation.
 There is no cure.